Craterellus tubaeformis, AKA Yellowlegs

 November can be depressing month for the committed forager.
 The vivid green herbs of spring, heady blooms of summer and fecund forests of early autumn can seem like a distant memory when the clocks change and regular frosts start to perish even the hardiest of sloes.

-But the winter chanterelle is a common, easy to identify and delicious mushroom that can be picked in large numbers right through November and well into December – especially in mild, moist Galloway and the South of England.
+But the winter chanterelle is a common, easy to identify and delicious mushroom that can be picked in large numbers right through November and well into December in most of the UK.

 With their drab brown caps (3-7cm across) and flimsy flesh, winter chanterelles aren’t nearly so glamorous as the true yolky-golden chanterelle (Cantharellus Cibarius).
 Confusingly, the French refer to our chanterelles as girolle and winter chanterelles as chanterelles.
 Thats why you will often find up-market (or possibly pretentious) restaurants selling girolle.
 As if the world of wild mushrooms wasn’t confusing enough!
 This is why scientific names are really useful sometimes – although even they change quite regularly as scientists re-categorise (not so long ago, C. Tubaeformis was known as Cantherellus Infundibuliformis).